In this article

 Don't forget about social media

-This might be obvious but share your open roles on social media.
+Share your open roles on social media.
 Leverage Twitter, LinkedIn, Facebook, and any other channels you have to let people know you're open to hiring remotely.
 The more you do this, the more likely you'll find the right person.

 The benefits of hiring remote employees